Jethro Tull (band): Anderson, Barre, Pegg, and Perry: the "hard rock" Tull (1987–1994)

 Jethro Tull returned in 1987 with Crest of a Knave.
-With Vettese absent, Anderson contributed synth programming, and the album featured early Tull 1970's-style electric guitar from Martin Barre.
+With Vettese absent, Anderson contributed synth programming, and the album featured early Tull 1970s-style electric guitar from Martin Barre.
 Three of the tracks on the album used a drum machine, with Doane Perry and Gerry Conway sharing drum duties on the others.
 The album was a critical and commercial success.
 Keyboard player Don Airey (ex-Rainbow, Ozzy Osbourne, Michael Schenker Group, Gary Moore, Colosseum II) joined the band for the Crest of a Knave tour.

 In 1989, Jethro Tull won the Grammy Award for Best Hard Rock/Metal Performance Vocal or Instrumental, beating the favourite Metallica and their ...And Justice for All album.
 The award was controversial, as many did not consider Tull to be a hard rock band, much less heavy metal.
 On the advice of their manager, who told them they had no chance of winning, no-one from the band attended the award ceremony.
 In response to the criticism Tull received after the award, their label, Chrysalis, took out an advertisement in a British music periodical with a picture of a flute lying on a pile of iron and the line, "the flute is a heavy metal instrument".
 Anderson joked in an interview, "We do sometimes play our mandolins very loudly".
 In 2007, the win was named one of the ten biggest upsets in Grammy history by Entertainment Weekly, and ranked No. 1 in EW's 2017 listing of Grammy upsets.
 In 1992, when Metallica did win the Grammy in the hard rock/metal category, their drummer Lars Ulrich joked, "First thing we're going to do is thank Jethro Tull for not putting out an album this year".
 (A play on a Grammy comment made by Paul Simon some years before, who thanked Stevie Wonder for the same thing).